-The Safe, Clean Water Program (SCW Program) is excited to announce the Fiscal Year 2020-21 and 2021-22 Regional call for projects.
+The Safe, Clean Water Program (SCW Program) is excited to announce the Fiscal Year 2022-23 Regional call for projects.
 Call for Projects Info Session and updated Project Module Application is available.
 Those interested in applying are encouraged to watch and review the presentation slides in the “Application Process Timeline” section below.

 Fifty percent of the annual Special Parcel Tax revenue will be allocated to regional watershed-based Projects, Project concepts, and Scientific Studies as described below.